jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

 As you already know, Magnum creates its clusters by generating and instantiating a Heat template.

-That template cannot just spawn all VMs at once but needs to create them in a certain
+That template cannot just spawn all VMs at once but needs to create them in a certain order.

-order: for instance, it does not make a lot of sense to launch Kubernetes minions before the Kubernetes master is up and running.
-To impose that order, a Heat mechanism called a wait condition is used.
-These wait conditions consist of a magic Heat API URL that is accessed from inside a VM and counter in the Heat database that gets incremented each time the URL is accessed.
+For instance, it does not make a lot of sense to launch Kubernetes minions before the Kubernetes master is up and running.

+To ensure that order is followed, a Heat mechanism called a wait condition is used.

+These wait conditions consist of a magic Heat API URL that is accessed from inside a VM and a counter in the Heat database that gets incremented each time the URL is accessed.

 -->